mantczakaus/ont_amplicon/README.md

 - ORANGE = < 5000 starting reads, > 1000 quality filtered reads.
 - RED = < 5000 starting reads, < 1000 quality filtered reads.

-If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter ``--preprocessing_only``.
+If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter ``preprocessing_only: true``.

 ### Clustering step (RATTLE)